Plains coreopsis: Distribution and habitat

+Coreopsis flowers blooming profusely across a Japanese cemetery (June 4th).
+Coreopsis was imported to Japan during the Meiji era and has since become naturalized.

 Coreopsis tinctoria is native to most of the central United States.
 Within North America, it is thought to be introduced in the western and eastern United States and eastern Canada.

 The species is widely grown residentially and commercially, and has become naturalized in China, and has been recorded as introduced into much of Europe, parts of Asia, and in Mozambique.

 Habitat

 In its native habitat, this species typically prefers to grow in moist, sandy (or clay) soil in habitats such as prairies, savannas, and plains at elevations of 0–2000 m above sea level.
 Plants will readily grow in human-disturbed areas such as roadsides, ditches, and agricultural pastures.

 Ecology

 Coreopsis tinctoria is pollinated by a wide variety of insects, including long-tongued bees, short-tongued bees, wasps, flies, butterflies and beetles.
 Coreopsis tinctoria serves as a larval host plant for various insects, such as Synchlora aerata, Tornos scolopacinarius and Calligrapha californica.